 Today our objective is to delete the duplicate values while keeping the first values from this data set.
 Here, be careful.
 The student’s name, Frank Orwell seems to be a duplicate value.
 But, the IDs are different.
 So, these are not duplicate values in the whole dataset.

-1. Use Remove Duplicates Feature from Excel Toolbar
+1. Using Remove Duplicates Feature from Excel Toolbar to Delete Duplicates Excluding First Value

 The quickest way to remove duplicates from a dataset is to use the Remove Duplicate feature from the Excel toolbar.
 Go through the steps below to accomplish this.